Capital Gains Tax (CGT) reliefs

 This relief replaced the Entrepreneur Relief that applied for the years 2014 and 2015.

-This relief gives a CGT rate of 10% on gains from the disposal of qualifying business assets.
-This is reduced from the normal rate of 33%.
+This relief gives a CGT rate of 10% on gains from the disposal of chargeable business assets.
+This is reduced from the standard rate of 33%.
 The rate is 20% for disposals from 1 January to 31 December 2016.

 The relief does not apply to disposals of: